John-Abbott-College/6A6-Notes/notes/Lecture_ConnectingtoIoT.md

 #### Clients

+⚠️ Be careful the `HubConnectionString` is NOT the same thing as the `EventHubConnectionString`!

+The `HubConnectionString` should look like  a `"HostName=...."`

 ```csharp
  // Create a ServiceClient to communicate with service-facing endpoint on your hub.
             using var serviceClient = ServiceClient.CreateFromConnectionString(parameters.HubConnectionString);

 ```

 ### Invoking the method - example of `SetTelemetryInterval`